unicodeveloper/community-resume/README.md

 This event envisions to be a developer event where software developers can come together, interact, and share knowledge on different technologies.
 This was the maiden edition.

-I Spoke about `Continuous Delivery Without The Drama` at this event.
+I Spoke about **Continuous Delivery Without The Drama** at this event.

 Slides Link: [Continuous Delivery Without The Drama](https://speakerdeck.com/unicodeveloper/continuous-delivery-without-the-drama)

-Registration is ongoing for the `Abuja` forLoop Event - [https://attending.io/events/forloop-2016-abuja-94bf9b3b-a055-4471-811b-bf541442c0c7](https://attending.io/events/forloop-2016-abuja-94bf9b3b-a055-4471-811b-bf541442c0c7) **20 People currently registered**
+Registration is ongoing for the `Abuja` forLoop Event - [Abuja forLoop Event](https://attending.io/events/forloop-2016-abuja-94bf9b3b-a055-4471-811b-bf541442c0c7) **20 People currently registered**

-Registration is ongoing for the second edition of the forLoop Event - [https://attending.io/events/forloop-2016-2](https://attending.io/events/forloop-2016-2) **64 People currently registered**
+Registration is ongoing for the second edition of the forLoop Event - [Lagos forLoop #2](https://attending.io/events/forloop-2016-2) **64 People currently registered**

 ---